 Mosaic (or patchwork) plagiarism

-Mosaic, or patchwork, plagiarism is not only the one with the most colorful names but also one of the trickiest types of copying.
+Mosaic, or patchwork, plagiarism is not only the one with the most colorful name but also one of the trickiest types of copying.
 It’s easy to confuse mosaic plagiarism with paraphrasing; patchwork plagiarism can occur unintentionally, and detecting this type of cheating may be challenging.

-Plagiarism occurs when we use someone else’s writing, whether ideas or whole phrases and passages and use it in our work without crediting the author.
+Plagiarism occurs when we take someone else’s writing, whether ideas or whole phrases and passages and use it in our work without crediting the author.
 When we do so, the reader automatically believes all the expressed conceptions to be our creative work, which is dishonest towards the real author.
 The described outcome is why plagiarism is severely condemned in academic, professional, and creative communities, and plagiarism-related cheating entails drastic consequences.

 Mosaic plagiarism is knotty, as, unlike the cases of direct copying, we don’t take someone’s content verbatim.
 We compose the new text as a mosaic, taking different concepts and phrases from here and there, changing the structure of the paper, and choosing synonyms for the words used in the original.
 The outcome looks different from each and every piece we’ve incorporated, but does this make it authentic?
 The answer is no.